-A. All escrow accounts shall be handled in the manner deemed acceptable according to HUD Rules and Regulations as stated within the following documents: COP, FSS Escrow Credit Worksheet, HUD HCV Guidebook, AHA FSS Action Plan, and any related new HUD mandate.

-B. Interim Withdrawals--The AHA will not allow clients to make any interim withdrawals from the escrow account.

-C. Disbursement of Escrow Account Funds-all participants that have successfully completed the FSS program are eligible to receive their escrow payment.
-The escrow payment will be the amount deposited into the account of the participant's behalf, plus any interest, less any monies owed to the AHA once verification has been obtained that no family member is receiving cash assistance.

-D. Forfeited Escrow Monies-all escrow monies forfeited by the participant due to a COP termination and/or fraud committed by the participant shall be placed back into HAP funds account maintained by the AHA.

-E. Escrow Account Reporting-all participants who have any amount of monies deposited into escrow account on their behalf shall receive a report of the amount, including any interest earned at least once per year.
+- A. All escrow accounts shall be handled in the manner deemed acceptable according to HUD Rules and Regulations as stated within the following documents: COP, FSS Escrow Credit Worksheet, HUD HCV Guidebook, AHA FSS Action Plan, and any related new HUD mandate. - B. Interim Withdrawals--The AHA will review each request for interim disbursement.
+The participant will first seek assistance in the community for participants needs.
+If no service is available the PHA will consider the ability to use. - C. Disbursement of Escrow Account Funds-all participants that have successfully completed the FSS program are eligible to receive their escrow payment.
+The escrow payment will be the amount deposited into the account of the participant's behalf, plus any interest, less any monies owed to the AHA once verification has been obtained that no family member is receiving cash assistance. - D. Forfeited Escrow Monies-all escrow monies forfeited by the participant due to a COP termination and/or fraud committed by the participant shall be placed back into Section 8 FSS funds account maintained by the AHA. - E. Escrow Account Reporting-all participants who have any amount of monies deposited into escrow account on their behalf shall receive a report of the amount, including any interest earned at least once per year.
 The AHA will retain accurate records of escrow account and all deposits, withdraws, and interest earned, forfeited amounts and disbursements for each client.